Women make history in winning Volvo Ocean Race crew

 'Inspiring role models'

-"I said before the start of this last leg, 'I am about to start the most important race of my life,' and that's exactly what it's been," Brouwer told CNN Mainsail.
+"I said before the start of this last leg, 'I am about to start the most important race of my life,' and that's exactly what it's been," the 44-year-old Brouwer told CNN Mainsail.
 "Nothing is comparable to what we've just achieved today, it's awesome.
 I'm out of words, it's the best feeling and I can't thank my team enough."

 Two-time Olympic sailing champion Shirley Robertson, who presents CNN Mainsail, tweeted: "A big day for Women in Sport... let's hope it's just the beginning!
 Inspiring role models."